Davidson-09/framer-interest/examples/README.md

 2. **Vanilla JavaScript Examples**:
    - `vanilla-js-example.html`: Shows how to integrate the Pinterest SDK in a vanilla JavaScript application.
    - `vanilla-js-callback.html`: Shows how to handle the Pinterest authentication callback in a vanilla JavaScript application.
+   - `token-example.html`: Shows how to use the Pinterest SDK with an access token instead of cookies.

 ## Running the Examples